-Knowing they could improve their training, they used a two-part strategy.
-First, they introduced a more sophisticated merchandising program that included a pricing model, supported by a new store design that communicated the message, “lower pricing” to customers.
-Second, they trained salespeople to use the tools, communicate that message to customers and focus on solving their problems by focusing more on their needs and helping them find real value vs. simply a low price.
+We used a two-part strategy.
+First, we introduced a more sophisticated merchandising program that included a pricing model, supported by a new store design that communicated the message, “lower pricing” to customers.
+Second, we trained salespeople to use the tools, communicate that message to customers and focus on solving their problems by focusing more on their needs and helping them find real value vs. simply a low price.

-As a result, the company increased their margin from 34% to 48% – a 14% improvement.
+As a result, we increased the margin from 34% to 48% – a 14% improvement.
 In that $12 million company, the result was a $1.68 million increase in gross profit dollars plus increased sales.
 The improvement in profit was demonstrable.
 The reality is that the true differentiator was the training.
-If they’d simply changed out the merchandising without doing the training, it would have had a much smaller impact.
+If we’d simply changed out the merchandising without doing the training, we would have had a much smaller impact.

 Are you too paying for training without knowing it?
 Let’s take a close look at just how that could be happening to you.

 Lost Opportunity: You Can Train Staff to Close More Sales